JeremyFagis/dropify/README.md

 ```

 * __minHeight:__  Set the min height allowed.
-An error will be display if the width is smaller than the option.
+An error will be display if the height is smaller than the option.

 ```html
 <input type="file" class="dropify" data-min-height="400" />
 ```

 * __maxHeight:__  Set the max height allowed.
-An error will be display if the width is bigger than the option.
+An error will be display if the height is bigger than the option.

 ```html
 <input type="file" class="dropify" data-max-height="1000" />